pekim/tedious-connection-pool/README.md

 * `connectionConfig` {Object} The same configuration that would be used to [create a tedious Connection](http://pekim.github.com/tedious/api-connection.html#function_newConnection).

+* `failoverConfig` {Object} The same configuration that would be used to [create a tedious Connection](http://pekim.github.com/tedious/api-connection.html#function_newConnection) if the database at connectionConfig is not available.

 ### connectionPool.requestConnection(callback)

 * `callback` {Function} Callback function